sherif1313/3arabLM/README.md

-Stable Rank	4.2/2560	Highly structured, low-dimensional representations Condition Number	218.0	Stable weight matrices; healthy training Activation Coverage	94.21%	Effective utilization of model capacity
+Stable Rank	4.2/2560	Highly structured, low-dimensional representations Condition Number	218.0	Stable weight matrices; healthy training Activation Coverage	94.21%	Effective utilization of model capacity Decision

-    Decision: The current diagnostics provide no evidence of representational saturation.
+The current diagnostics provide no evidence of representational saturation.
 On the contrary, the model exhibits strong layer specialization and domain separation.
 Consequently, architectural interventions such as SOLAR-style depth growing are not justified at the present stage.
 The model demonstrates healthy representational diversity, effective knowledge compartmentalization, and substantial spare capacity for further learning.

 Given the near-zero cross-domain CKA values and the high domain classification accuracy (93.1%), the model is ideally positioned for Supervised Fine-Tuning (SFT).
 Domain-specific QA pairs from Fiqh, Tafsir, Hadith, and Nahw can be injected without risking catastrophic forgetting of other disciplines.
 The strong representational separation ensures that new knowledge from one domain will not interfere with the existing representations of others.
 This makes the model an excellent candidate for building a specialized Islamic QA system through SFT.
+Recommendation

-Recommendation: Based on the current diagnostics, we recommend continuing pretraining before considering architectural expansion.
+Based on the current diagnostics, we recommend continuing pretraining before considering architectural expansion.
 Future training should prioritize expanding domain coverage to include additional Islamic disciplines such as Seerah, Aqeedah, and broader Tafseer literature.
 We further recommend monitoring the proposed diagnostic metrics at regular intervals (e.g., every 10,000 training steps) to track representational evolution throughout continued pretraining.
-The observed high Activation Coverage indicates broad utilization of the model's activation space, while the low cross-domain CKA values and high linear-probe accuracy suggest that the learned representations remain strongly domain-specific.
-Together, these findings indicate that the current model has not exhibited signs of representational saturation, although additional experiments across multiple checkpoints and training stages are needed to confirm whether this behavior persists throughout continued pretraining.

 Table 4: Summary of Diagnostic Findings and Their Implications Metric	Value	Interpretation	Implication for Training